How to Soundproof an Apartment Without Opening Up Walls

 STEP 7: Create white noise.

-If your soundproofing efforts fail to achieve the quiet oasis of your dreams, try adding a little white noise to the mix.
+If your soundproofing efforts fail to achieve the quiet oasis of your dreams and you cannot locate the source of the leaks, try adding a little white noise to the mix.
 White noise contains multiple sound frequencies with equal intensities.
 Because white noise includes all frequencies, it masks other noises, making it harder to hear anything else.

 Static on the television or radio, a running hair dryer, or a noisy dishwasher are all types of white noise.
 But you don’t need to run the hair dryer all night to get a comforting blanket of noise.
 Instead, opt for a white noise machine, which emits several types of white noise and lets the user control the volume and quality for the most soothing results.
 (See our full list of recommendations for the best white noise machines here.)